 Employees do not have to take this full 52 weeks.
 But they are required to take 2 weeks’ leave immediately after their baby is born.
 And if they work in a factory, they must take 4 weeks’ leave.

-Most employees start their Maternity Leave 11 weeks before their expected week of childbirth.
-If the baby comes early, the leave period will start the day after the birth.
-And if an employee’s off for a pregnancy-related illness in the 4 weeks before their due date, their Maternity Leave will automatically start.
+Most employees start their leave 11 weeks before their expected week of childbirth.
+If the baby comes early, the leave period will start the day after birth.
+And if an employee’s off for a pregnancy-related illness in the 4 weeks before their due date, their leave will automatically start.

 If an employee wants to change their date for returning to work, they have to give you at least 8 weeks’ notice.